0xc1GenZ/0xc1GenZ/README.md

 I spend my days politely asking machines to reveal their secrets (ethically, of course) and my nights wondering why my coffee gets cold faster than a zero-day exploit, and then question all my life choices every time the confusion matrix looks suspicious.

 ### What am i particularly good at..?💻🛠📡
-Computer Alchemy and Network Maintenance and all other "tech" that comes with a Smile 😄, and decent at using a Digital Duct Tape then i Patch-Reboot-And-Pray 🙏
+Computer Alchemy and Network Maintenance and all other *tech that comes with a Smile 😄, and decent at using a Digital Duct Tape then i Patch-Reboot-And-Pray 🙏

 ### Tools & Technologies I use most
 - **Languages**: Bash, Python